huanglanzhiguan/PEFT/README.md

 - Perform inference using the fine-tuned model and compare the results with the pre-trained model.
   - Load the PEFT model
   - Evaluate the PEFT model on the dataset

+## How to evaluate a pre-trained model?
+The foundation model usually has two parts:
+- Body
+- Head

+Head is the top layer that can be changed depending on the task.
+For example: text generation, classification, <br>
+translation, Q&A, etc. <br>